erh31/HALL-MADA-project/products/manuscript/README.md

 images - contains images used in manuscript

-Manuscript_files - contains files related to the manuscript
+Manuscript2_files - contains files related to the manuscript

-Manuscript.docx - contains .docx rendered version of manuscript
+Manuscript2.docx - contains .docx rendered version of manuscript

-Manuscript.qmd - contains quarto code for generating manuscript
+Manuscript2.qmd - contains quarto code for generating manuscript